payton-p/payton-p/README.md

 ### :information_source: About
 - :floppy_disk: Lead Software Engineer
-- :earth_americas: Work remotely
+- :earth_americas: Remote work
-- :orange_book: Most of my repos are code-alongs to textbooks or courses
+- :orange_book: Most of my repos are code-alongs to textbooks or courses, just for kicks
 <br><br>

 ### :chart_with_upwards_trend: Stats